davidjoelhall/davidjoelhall.github.io/_posts/2016-05-16-backing-up-Photos-app.markdown

 For what it’s worth, Apple’s [support documentation](https://support.apple.com/en-us/HT204264) asks, “Do I need a Backup?” which then answers that question by saying:

 >iCloud Photo Library stores all of your original photos and videos in iCloud, but we always recommend you keep back up copies of your Library.
-You can download your photos and videos from [https://icloud.com](iCloud) to your computer and store them as a separate library, [https://support.apple.com/kb/HT201302](transfer them to another computer with Image Capture or Photos), or store them on a separate drive.
+You can download your photos and videos from [iCloud](https://icloud.com) to your computer and store them as a separate library, [transfer them to another computer with Image Capture or Photos](https://support.apple.com/kb/HT201302), or store them on a separate drive.